AIAScience/mflux-ai-tutorials/time-series-forecasting/content.md

 test = X[-test_n:]
 ```

-Lets add a variable to control how many steps ahead we are to forecast.
+Let's add a variable to control how many steps ahead we are to forecast.
 ```python
 forecast_steps = 10
 ```